Facial Injuries Solicitors — Scotland

 The potential settlement amount awarded as a result of facial injury and scars depends on several factors, including:

 - Severity of the facial injury: More serious wounds, such as deep lacerations, fractures or burns, may lead to higher settlements compared to minor cuts or bruises.
+Cases involving severe or significant facial scarring are typically assessed separately from minor marks.

 - Reconstructive surgery: The cost of reconstructive surgery, the associated recovery time and any potential complications will be factored into the settlement amount.

 - Loss of earnings: This includes actual lost wages and potential future earnings if the trauma affects your ability to work.
-If you are required to be absent from work as a result of an operation, you would include the lost earnings in your claim.

 - Travel expenses: Any travel costs for medical appointments, treatments, or rehabilitation can be included in the claim.